Investin-pro/Investin_docs/docs/manager.md

 # Managers/Traders

 ## Overview
 The future owners of protocol on whose success the experiment of running a decentralized fund management protocol can be made possible in a truly trustless and non custodial way.
-The protocol has been keenly designed to incentivize traders who provide their expertise on crypto markets to benefit both the users of protocol.
+The protocol has been keenly designed to incentivize traders who provide their expertise in DeFi to benefit both the users of protocol.